-The Christmas services will be held in the new church.
-Although not completely finished, the building will permit the holding of the services.
+The Christmas services will be held in the new church Although not completely finished, the building will permit the holding of the services.
 The painting and staining of the furniture, as well as the installation of some of the glass screens, will be left until after the holidays.
 The Church School room will not be finished.
 Several gifts and memorials will also be placed early in the new year.

 According to former custom, the great parish service will be the midnight eucharist on Christmas Eve, at 11:15 p.m.
 The church will be lighted by candles and the Christmas music will be rendered.
-On Christmas Day there will be two celebrations of the Holy Communion, at 8 and 9:30 a.m.
-The Church School festival will take place on the Sunday after Christmas at 3 p.
-Members of the 9:30 a.m.
-The Church School restival will take place on the Sunday after Chrismas, at 3 p.m.
-Members of the Church School will present a mystery play.
+On Christmas Day there will be two celebrations of the Holy Communion, at 8 and 0.20 The Check School of the Holy Communion, at 8 and 9:30 a.m.
+The Church School festival will take place on the Sunday after Chrismas, at 3 p.m.
+Me Church School will present a mystery play.
+Members of the

-The Junior Guild will present stockings filled with nuts and candy to the children at the House of St. Giles the the Jamaica Hospital.
+The Junior Guild will present stockings filled with nuts and candy to the children at the House of St. Giles the Cripple.

-The Phi Kappa Club will furnish and trim a tree for
+The Phi Kappa Club will furnish and trim a tree for the Jamaica Hospital.

-At the recent parish meeting, the following were elected to the vestry: John R. Davies, warden; George C. Le Blanc, Harvey K. Zollinger and James W. Welsh, vestry-
+At the recent parish meeting, the following were elected to the vestry: John R. Davies, warden; George C. Le Blanc, Harvey K. Zollinger and James W. Welsh, vestrymen.